Sorry, you need to enable JavaScript to visit this website.

 5 min read

 When you get a new dog, your life will change considerably, and one of the most significant changes is likely to be the daily walks your pup will require.
-Getting out in the fresh air is great for both you and your dog, as it gives you both a chance to exercise and burn off steam, and it’s also a great opportunity for bonding between you and your four-legged friend.
+Getting out in the fresh air is great for both you and your dog, as it gives you both a chance to exercise and burn off steam, stave off boredom with novel sights, sounds and sniffs, and it’s also a great opportunity for bonding between you and your four-legged friend.

-Every pup should go on at least one walk every day.
-But how often should you walk a dog?
-The answer depends on a few factors including breed, temperament, health and age.
-Read on to find out how you can ensure your pup gets the perfect amount of daily exercise.
+In the majority of cases, every pup should go on at least one walks each day.
+But how often should you walk a dog – and for how long?
+The answer depends on a few factors including breed, temperament, health, and age.
+Read on to find out how you can ensure your dog gets the perfect amount of daily exercise.

 How often should you walk your dog?

-All dogs need at least one walk outside every day.
+All dogs need at least one walk outside every day – for both physical exercise and enrichment.
 But when it comes to more energetic breeds, you will need to walk them more frequently, and for longer periods of time.
-Younger dogs are more active than older companions, as age also plays a role in how often you need to walk your dog.
-Pets with injuries or chronic illnesses such as dog arthritis may need to walk more slowly, and might only manage a short walk at a time, so keep their health condition in mind too.
+Younger dogs are more active than older companions, and so age also plays a role in how often you need to walk your dog.
+Older dogs and dogs with injuries or chronic illnesses such as dog arthritis may need to walk more slowly, and might only manage a short walk at a time, so keep their health condition in mind too.
 If you think your dog may be struggling to walk, get in touch with your vet as there are often treatments, such as pain medication and joint care tablets, that can make walking easier and more comfortable.

 And remember, every dog is unique, so needs will vary even among canines belonging to the same breed.
 But it’s still worth being aware that some breeds are more naturally active than others.

-Dog breeds who normally only need one or two walks a day
+Example dog breeds who normally only need one or two shorter walks a day

 However, as we’ve already mentioned, this is only a rough guide to cover these breeds, rather than a hard and fast rule.
 In reality, individuals from each of these breeds may need more or less exercise daily.

-Also, it’s important to ask your vet as well about the frequency and duration of dog walks that are suitable for your individual pup.
+If your dog has any health conditions or are becoming less mobile, it’s important to ask your vet about the frequency and duration of dog walks that are suitable for your individual pup.
 And – if you’ve got a specific breed in mind – check out our dog breed library for an in-depth look at breed-specific exercise requirements.

 How often should you walk a dog in the winter?

-When winter days get particularly cold, it’s best to consider limiting your dog’s daily walk to 20-30 minutes – unless they are well adapted to colder climates – for example, the Siberian Husky has a thick, dense coat to help to protect this breed from winter chills.
+When winter days get particularly cold and icy, it may be best to consider limiting even your active dog’s daily walk to 20-30 minutes several times a day – unless they are well adapted to colder climates – for example, the Siberian Husky has a thick, dense coat to help to protect this breed from winter chills.

 How often should you walk a dog during the summer?